StackVista/stackstate-docs/configure/topology/event-handlers.md

 ### Plugins for synchronous functions

 Synchronous event handler functions use plugins to send notifications to external systems.
-The plugins available for use in custom event handler functions are listed below:
+The following plugins are available for use in custom event handler functions:

 | Plugin | Description |  |
 | :--- | :--- | :--- |